CPA Exam Changes

 Auditing and Attestation (AUD)

-Blueprints: The 2018 AUD Blueprints do not include any additional or eliminated content areas.
-However, there has been revisions to one of the content groups, as well as 12 representative tasks in order to reflect terminology updates in SAS 130, An Audit of Internal Control Over Financial Reporting.
+Blueprints: The 2018 AUD Blueprints did not include any additional or eliminated content areas.
+However, there has been revisions to one of the content groups, as well as 12 representative tasks to reflect terminology updates in SAS 130, An Audit of Internal Control Over Financial Reporting.

-Content: The AUD Exam includes some key changes for 2018 that CPA candidates should take notice of.
-Please note that some of these updates will not go live until Q3 2018:
+Content: The AUD Exam included some key changes for 2018 that CPA candidates took notice of.
+Please note that some of these updates didn't go live until Q3 2018:

 - SAS 132, The Auditor’s Consideration of an Entity’s Ability to Continue as a Going Concern (AU-C 570) — Eligible for testing Q1